Expected August 2026 · $14.95

 How Missed Signals Transfer Risk to Go-To-Market Teams

-Every product initiative is a bet.
-When those bets miss, the cost does not stay in the product team.
-It transfers downstream to the people who have to sell it, demo it, position it, and retain customers despite it.
+Every roadmap decision is a bet about where the market is going.
+When those bets miss, the cost doesn't stay where the decision was made.
+It transfers downstream to the people who have to sell, position, and support what ships.

 By T.J.
 Prebil